Restoring Accessibility During Urban Rail Disruptions via Bus Network Redesign: A Two-stage Heuristic Algorithm

 \subsubsection{subject to:}

-After applying clustering, adapted from constraint~\eqref{eq:9}~-~\eqref{eq:14}, constraint~\eqref{constS2::1} ensures that the vehicle capacity for each cluster is not exceeded, constraints~\eqref{constS2::2} ensures each extended line is assigned to serve exactly one cluster; while constraint.~\eqref{constS2::3} and \eqref{constS2::4} ensure vehicles are only assigned in the event that an extended line is created;
+After applying clustering, adapted from constraint Eq.~\ref{eq:9}~- Eq.~\ref{eq:14}, constraint Eq.~\ref{constS2::1} ensures that the vehicle capacity for each cluster is not exceeded, constraints Eq.~\ref{constS2::2} ensures each extended line is assigned to serve exactly one cluster; while constraint.
+Eq.~\ref{constS2::3} and Eq.~\ref{constS2::4} ensure vehicles are only assigned in the event that an extended line is created.